 Others might want to keep their work and personal lives separate.
 Using the same computer for both tasks makes that hard.
 Similarly, employees might have concerns about privacy.
 If the employer wants access to the information on their personal computers, they might worry that the employer will be able to access their financial, health, or other personal records.

 Employers also have potential concerns about BYOD policies.
 For example, when employees use personal computers, there is an increased security risk.
-If an employee loses his or her laptop or does not protect a laptop, the company could lose or disclose important information.
+If an employee loses their laptop or does not protect a laptop, the company could lose or disclose important information.

 Employer BYOD Policies

-An employer can require you to use your own computer at work, and offer you no compensation, though for a variety of reasons it is difficult to find an organization with this kind of strict policy.
+In most cases, an employer can require you to use your own computer at work, and offer you no compensation, though for a variety of reasons it is rare to find an organization with this kind of strict policy.

 For example, if you are covered by a union or personal employment contract, you may have protections from these types of requirements or be guaranteed compensation if you use personal equipment on the job.

 Some states also have laws about what employers can and cannot ask employees to pay for.
-For example, California requires employers to cover many of their employees’ business expenses, including providing reasonable compensation for personal devices used at work.
+For instance, California requires employers to cover many of their employees’ business expenses, including providing reasonable compensation for personal devices used at work.

 Most employer BYOD policies try to solve some of these potential problems.
 For example, most employers suggest employees use their personal computers, but also offer alternatives.
-For example, they might provide laptops and other devices if an employee does not want to bring his or her own.
+For example, they might provide laptops and other devices if an employee does not want to bring their own.
 The offer of a work-provided laptop is a common job benefit.

-Some companies may provide a technology fund or allowance that you can use to help purchase a computer or other devices to use for work.
-For example, a company could provide a $1000 allowance per year for employee personal equipment purchases.
-It is another common job perk.
+Some companies may provide a technology fund or allowance that you can use to help purchase a computer or other devices for work use.
+For example, a company could provide a $1,000 allowance per year for employee personal equipment purchases.
+A technology allowance is another common job perk.